alphalon/kotlin-scripting/README.md

 What you enter for the command is matched against the beginning of all available commands (case-insensitive).

-Successful selection (for execution, editing, etc) requires:
+Successful selection (for execution, editing, etc) requires one of the following:

-- An exact match
+- A single match
-- A single partial match
+- An exact match (shadows other matches)
 - Multiple partial matches to identical commands

 In the case of successfully matching against multiple scripts (or implementations of the same command), the first one on the search path is chosen.